Kevga/BeatSaberCinema/README.md

 ## Playing local files not found on YouTube

-If you want to play videos that are not found on YouTube in a map (*a certain green ogre comes to mind*), you'll have to create a config by hand.
+If you want to play videos that are not found on YouTube in a map (*a certain ogre comes to mind*), you'll have to create a config by hand.
 You can use the template below and edit the entries, see the section about the JSON format above for reference.
 Make sure to use a JSON validator afterwards to find errors if there are any.

 The *Video ID* is currently required, but obviously doesn't exist if the video is not found on YouTube.
 It will be used to display the thumbnail of the video inside the game.
 You can either leave it empty, in which case the thumbnail will be missing, or you can find a related video on YouTube with a thumbnail that fits your video and enter that video's ID.